 Gulfport’s spot on the map is both a blessing and a curse.
 Sitting right on the Gulf of Mexico, we’re wide open to whatever the ocean throws our way.

-And with the Mississippi, we sound acting like a shallow bowl, storm surges pile up fast, like they did during Katrina.
-Our warm waters fuel hurricanes too, making them stronger before they slam into us.
+And with the Mississippi, we sound like a shallow bowl; storm surges pile up fast, like they did during Katrina.
+Our warm waters fuel hurricanes, too, making them stronger before they slam into us.

 It’s a tough spot, and I’ve seen how it keeps us on edge every season, knowing the next one could redraw the coastline.